 Such overhaul inspections and repairs include the following accordingly to Lori Lee: repadding and shimming of pads, adjusting, complete disassembly and oiling of mechanisms, oiling wooden bodies, cleaning and hand polishing, limited spring replacement (as required), mechanical adjustments, simple resoldering, and dent removal.
 I will need to schedule overhauls in advance and keep your instrument for a minimum of two weeks.

-The price of a used flute will depend on the level of the instrument.
-For a Student Flute, they can range between $80 – $400, for an Intermediate/Step-up/Open Hole $200 – $600, and for a Professional used model $ 900 up to $9000
+The value of your used flute will depend on the level of the instrument.
+If you have a Student Flute, they can range between $80 – $400, for an Intermediate/Step-up/Open Hole they my be worth $200 – $600, and for a Professional used model $ 900 up to $9000

 Where to Sell a Used Flute?